Ukraine, 6-27-25

-For this date, links to nine reports: from the Associated Press, National Public Radio, the Cradle, Reuters, and Middle East Monitor, and to commentary from Middle East Eye and via Facebook; others or at least headlines are accessible by clicking on their names or initials below.
-(GAZA 5-15-25 is HERE, or scroll down.
-Also scroll down for previous dates’ entries for UKRAINE, IRAN, GAZA, 9/11 TRUTH, MEDIA, WEST BANK, YEMEN, LEBANON, and SYRIA.) — MCM
+For today, links to five reports: from the Associated Press, Reuters, Kyiv Post, the Kyiv Independent, and the Moscow Times; others or at least headlines are accessible by clicking on their names or initials below.
+(UKRAINE 6-25-25 is HERE, or scroll down.
+IRAN and GAZA entries for this date are HERE and HERE, or scroll up.) — MCM

 .

-For now, links to reports from Reuters and the Cradle; others or at least headlines are accessible by clicking on their names below.
-(IRAN 4-28-25 is HERE, or scroll down.
-GAZA, UKRAINE and 9/11 TRUTH entries for today are HERE, HERE and HERE, or scroll down.)
+First, links to reports from the Associated Press, Anadolu Agency, and the Cradle; others are accessible by clicking on their names orinitials below.
+(IRAN 6-25-25 is HERE, or scroll down.
+WEST BANK, GAZA, SYRIA and MEDIA entries for this date, so far, are HERE, HEREHERE and HERE, or scroll up or down.) — MCM

 – – –